Louisiana Seafood Gumbo

 • 2 lbs shrimp , peeled and deveined

-• ½ cup roux see Recipe Notes
+• ½ cup prepared roux – or homemade roux see Recipe Notes (about Roux)

 • 1 cup chopped yellow onion